pcelvng/task-tools/apps/utils/stats/README.md

 # Stats

-The stats utility will attach to the task bus and consume tasks on all topics (that transmit task objects).
-The stats utility can then be queried via simple REST calls for general information about the active task ecosystem.
+The stats utility consumes all all tasks on the task (that transmit task objects).
+The stats utility can then be queried via simple REST calls for general information about the active task ecosystem, In additional this information is available on a Prometheus endpoint.

-Provided stats include:
+## Statistics
 - Average time to complete a task of a particular type
 - Error rates (across all tasks types and by task type)
 - Error totals (across all task types and by task type)